Aravindray/Notes/How-to-do-it.md

 dir /b > fileName.txt
 ```

-### How to create / delete folder and files using windows command prompt?
+### How to create or delete folder and files using windows command prompt?

 **Create Folder**